sjfricke/HTTP2-Optimization-Research/HAR/README.md

 # HAR Headless Parser
-This tool is used to automatically grab the HAR files from Chromium and then send them off to a database where they will be quried and anylisised after.
+This tool is used to automatically grab the HAR files from Chromium and then send them off to a database where they will be queried and analise after.

 * Headless == running without a graphical interface, like in a terminal